splitforms.com

 POST to splitforms

-Submissions land in your inbox and dashboard.
-Webhook into your auth provider if you're building a full account system.
+Submissions land in your dashboard and can email your inbox.
+Starter can also webhook into your auth provider if you're building a full account system.

 Native validation, password-match in 5 lines of JS, splitforms backend.